Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 As a very first step you should try out and update your Bricks and Bricklets.

 For that you need to install the :ref:`Brick Daemon <brickd_installation>` and the :ref:`Brick Viewer <brickv_installation>`.
-Connect all Bricklets and the Ethernet Master Extension on top of the Master Brick and connect it via USB to your PC.
+Put the Ethernet Master Extension on top of the Master Brick, connect all Bricklets to it and connect it via USB to your PC.
 Afterwards use Brick Viewer to find out if all of the firmwares are up to date (Updates / Flashing button).
 If not, you can :ref:`update the Bricks <brickv_flash_firmware>` and :ref:`update the Bricklets <brickv_flash_plugin>` with the Brick